 Related article: 19 Easy Ways to Improve Communication in the Workplace

-2. Provide Benefits for Mental and Physical Health
+2. Offer Mental and Physical Health Benefits

 If your employees are feeling profound effects of stress, it’s likely that their mental and physical health will suffer as well.
 Providing a safety net to address those problems will help the overall health of your employees and of your organization.

 According to a study conducted by Justworks, 41% of small- to medium-sized employers provide their employees access to benefits.
 Although offering access to a benefits package can feel expensive at first, it has plenty of returns.